nvi-inc/fs/fesh2/README.md

 ```
 fesh2
 ```
-which start it in its default mode.
-However comman-line options exist to change many of the configuration parameters and allow for a one-off check (no wait mode), forcing of file downloads etc. Command-line parameters are as follows:
+which starts it in its default mode.
+However command-line options exist to change many of the configuration parameters, allow for a one-off checks (no wait mode), forcing of file downloads etc. Command-line parameters are as follows: